The Economist Democracy Index: By regime type

-The following table indicates the number of nations and the percentage of World population for each type of regime.
+The following table indicates the number of nations and the percentage of world population for each type of regime.
 Some microstates are not considered in the calculation.

 List by region

-The following table lists the average of each country scored by geographic region.
+The following table lists the average of each country scored by geographic region, as defined by the Economist Democracy Index.

 The following table lists the number of countries in each of the four democracy classifications.

 List by country

 The following table shows each nation's score over the years.
 The regions are assigned by the Economist Intelligence Unit, and may differ from conventional classifications (for example, Turkey is grouped in Western Europe).